 U.S. Patent number 10,949,868 B1 was granted on March 16, 2021.
 This patent covers the single use of electronic retailer coupons and a referral program.
-The method and system prevents fraud, is specific to geolocation and provides an audit trail of the customer, cashier and marketing platform.
+The method and system prevent fraud, are specific to geolocation, and provide an audit trail of the customer, cashier, and marketing platform.
 A user can also earn a subsequent coupon by referring a friend.

 US Patent number 6,788,769 B1 expired in March of 2021.
-This patent covered a method and system for using telephone numbers as a key to address email and online content without the use of a look-up database.
-Using this system, a phone number is used to access a website or an email address in exactly the same way it is used to dial a telephone.
+This patent covered a method and system for using telephone numbers as a key to address, email, and online content without the use of a look-up database.
+Using this system, a phone number is used to access a website or an email address in exactly the same way it is used to dial a